freenas/freenas-docs/userguide/install.rst

    Upgrading a %brand% Installation

-.. note:: A %brand% system can be upgraded by backing up the existing configuration data, performing a fresh install, then restoring the configuration.
-Back up the configuration with :menuselection:`System --> General --> Save Config`.
+.. note:: A %brand% system can be backed up with :menuselection:`System --> General --> Save Config`.
-   Choose :guilabel:`Fresh Install` during the installation.
-After booting into the new install, restore the previous configuration data with
-   :menuselection:`System --> General --> Upload Config`.
+   Restore the backed up configuration data with :menuselection:`System --> General --> Upload Config`.